Dither/live-page-code/README.md

 v1.4:

-* Notify-it support;
+* Notify-It support;
-* Date of saving added the code;
+* Date of saving added to the code;
 * Minor changes;

 v1.32:

-* fix for "null" image src's;
-* button automatically disabled for a blank page;
 * fixed multiple save dialogs if several tabs of the same url opened;

+v1.31:

 * fixed loading on some sites;
-* actual debug output;
+* actual debug info;

+v1.3:
+* fix for "null" image src's;
+* button automatically disabled for a blank pages;